How Should I Deduct My Vehicle Expenses?

-There are a lot of costs associated with using your own car for work, especially when you’re a rideshare driver.
+There are a lot of costs associated with using your own car for work, especially when you’re self-employed.
 Putting so many miles on your car can mean increased gas costs, maintenance costs, higher car insurance rates, and other miscellaneous vehicle expenses.

 That’s why self-employed drivers can and should deduct their vehicle expenses as a business expense!

-However, there’s more than one way to deduct these expenses; you have the choice between the standard mileage deduction or the actual expense method.
+However, there’s more than one way to deduct these expenses; you can choose between the standard mileage deduction and the actual expense method.

 Each method has its pros and cons, and there’s no hard and fast rule for which method will always give you the highest deduction.
-That’s why it’s important to understand how each one works — so you can take the highest deduction!
+That’s why it’s so important to understand how each one works—so you can take the highest deduction!

-Similar to the home office deduction, the IRS created a standardized, simplified way of deducting vehicle expenses to make tracking easier for independent drivers.
+Similar to the home office deduction, the IRS created a standardized, simplified way of deducting vehicle expenses to make tracking easier for independent workers.
 They looked at the average costs of operating a vehicle, and came up with a standard rate per mile that independent drivers could deduct, known as the standard mileage method.

 Here are the standard mileage rates for the past few years: